-entity.
+the specifics of the auction i.e. the minimum amount that can be bid by a single entity, the maximum amount that can be allocated to a single entity.
 The time period for utilisation of the acquired limits was 45 days for the auction method and 11 days for the FCFS method.
-Gradually, FCFS was phased out, first from 'old' category and then from 'long term' category.
+Gradually, FCFS was phased out, first from Government debt (old) category and then from Government debt (long term) category.